klehmann/domino-jna/README.md

 		//next, traverse selected entries only, starting at position "0" (top of the view) String startPos = "0";
-		//skip from "0" to the first entry that we are allowed to read int entriesToSkip = 1;
+		//skip from "0" to the first entry that we are allowed to read
+		//(its position could be different from "1" caused by reader fields) int entriesToSkip = 1;
 		//add all read entries to the result list int entriesToReturn = Integer.MAX_VALUE);
-		//tell the API how to navigate in the view: from one entry in the selectedList to the next one (in view ordering) EnumSet<Navigate> returnNavigator = EnumSet.of(Navigate.NEXT_SELECTED);
+		//tell the API how to navigate in the view: from one entry in the selectedList
+		//to the next one (in view ordering) EnumSet<Navigate> returnNavigator = EnumSet.of(Navigate.NEXT_SELECTED);
 		//use the maximum read buffer
 		int bufferSize = Integer.MAX_VALUE;